matpalm/yahoo_lda_utils/README.md

 # Intro

-[Yahoo LDA](https://github.com/shravanmn/Yahoo_LDA) is my fav [LDA](http://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) implementation at the moment.
+[Yahoo LDA](https://github.com/shravanmn/Yahoo_LDA) is my fav [LDA](http://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) implementation at the moment but

-I've found though to understand the topics it generates it's useful to have some helper scripts, like these...
+I've found though to understand the topics it generates it's useful to have some helper scripts.
+Here they are...

 # Dependencies

-These helpers are a mix of python and c++.
-I wrote everything in python but then rewrote the slow ones in c++.
-Uses [boost](http://www.boost.org/).
+It's a mix of python and c++.
+(I wrote it all in python but go bored waiting for large files to be processed) The c++ stuff requires some building...

     sudo apt-get install libboost-all-dev
     cmake .